Scripter17/url-cleaner/README.md

 Because websites tend to not document what parts of their URLs are and aren't necessary, the default config almost certainly runs into issues when trying to clean niche URLs like advanced search queries or API endpoints.
 If you find any instance of the default config changing the meaning/result of a URL, please open an [issue](https://github.com/Scripter17/url-cleaner/issues).

+Additionally, all modifications to the default config assume all feature flags are enabled with the notable exception of not requiring `commands`.

 ## Anonymity

 In theory, if you're the only one sharing posts from a website without URL trackers, the website could realize that and track you in the same way.